pszemraj/textsum/README.md

 ### Force Cache

+> [!CAUTION]
+> Setting `force_cache=True` might lead to different behavior in certain models.
+Test the model with and without `force_cache` on **the same input text** before using it for anything important.

-By default, the summarization model uses past computations to speed up decoding.
-If you want to force the model to always use cache irrespective of the model's default behavior, you can set `force_cache=True` when initializing the `Summarizer` class.
+Using the cache speeds up autoregressive generation by avoiding recomputing attention for tokens that have already been generated.
+If you want to force the model to always use cache irrespective of the model's default behavior[^3], you can set `force_cache=True` when initializing the `Summarizer` class.

+[^3]: `use_cache` can sometimes be disabled due to things like gradient accumulation training, etc., and if not re-enabled will result in slower inference times.

 ```python
 summarizer = Summarizer(force_cache=True)
 ```

-**Note:** Setting `force_cache=True` might lead to different behavior in certain models.

 ### Compile Model

-By default, the model isn't compiled for efficient inference.
-If you want to compile the model for faster inference times, you can set `compile_model=True` when initializing the `Summarizer` class.
+If you want to [compile the model](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) for faster inference times, you can set `compile_model=True` when initializing the `Summarizer` class.

 ```python
 summarizer = Summarizer(compile_model=True)
 ```

+> [!NOTE]
-**Note:** Compiling the model might not be supported on all platforms and requires pytorch > 2.0.0.
+> Compiling the model might not be supported on all platforms and requires pytorch > 2.0.0.

 ---